The Right to a Speedy Denial

 Yeah, I mean,

-you don't seem too bent out of shape on anything that's happening here.
+you don't seem too bent out of shape about anything that's happening here.

 Well, we'll see what Judge John Hodgman decides when we come back in just a moment.